How to Export WhatsApp Chat to PDF: 5 Proven Methods

 -

 The export button silently truncates older messages past the limit.
 It does not warn you.
-We had to scroll back in our test chat and compare message IDs to confirm the cutoff.
+The only way to confirm the cutoff is to scroll back and compare message IDs against the export.

 -